Surgeon Q & A: Understanding the Connection Between Heart Failure and Valve Disease with Dr. Edwin McGee

 As we have learned together, failing to properly treat valvular disorders can be tragic for patients, their families and friends.
 Heart valve disorders — including aortic stenosis and mitral regurgitation — can cause temporary damage to the cardiac muscle and, ultimately, heart failure.

-I wanted to learn more about the connection between heart failure and valvular disease so I recently met with Dr. Edwin McGee of Northwestern Memorial Hospital.
+I wanted to learn more about the connection between heart failure and valvular disease so I recently met with Dr. Edwin McGee.
 This educational video contains the highlights of that interview.
 For the hearing impaired members of our community, I have provided a written transcript below.

 I hope this video helped you learn more about the connection between heart valve disease and heart failure.
 Many thanks to Dr. Edwin McGee for meeting with me and sharing his clinical experience with our community.

 P.S.
 Here is the video transcript of my conversation with Dr. McGee.